yegor256/blog/_posts/2016/mar/2016-03-28-unspoken-secrets-of-elevator-pitch.md

 Your success depends on the quality of your **elevator pitch**.
 Basically, your success doesn't depend on much of anything else.
 The pitch is king.
-You have to impress the <del>catcher</del> investor in just a few seconds while the elevator is still moving (that's where you are supposed to hunt for that prey).
+You have to impress the ~~catcher~~ investor in just a few seconds while the elevator is still moving (that's where you are supposed to hunt for that prey).
 It's not rocket science; you can learn a few basic principles and become a expert.
 Here they are, the principles.